 - Satisfactory/unsatisfactory standing based on Student, Preceptor, and Instructor evaluation of course outcomes. - Satisfactory completion of self-evaluation notes.
+These notes must follow the guideline provided.

-■ Course Learning Outcomes
+Course Learning Outcomes

-In this context, the student will:
+Upon successful completion, the student will be able to:

-- implement professional caring based on integrated knowledge and skill. - 2. pursue shared meaning by facilitating communication with people. - 3. integrate systematic inquiry into practice by: - analyzing client issues for unique aspects and responding with appropriate clinical judgements. - thinking critically and reflecting while practicing. - 4. monitor and evaluate own clinical nursing practice and act to modify it. - 5. assume responsibility for own learning needs and value learning as a way of anticipating future work requirements. - 6. work collaboratively with members of the health care team in providing appropriate care for a group of patients. - 7. demonstrate leadership by being assertive and demonstrating organizational skills. - 8. implement technical skills with dexterity.
+- 1. implement professional caring based on integrated knowledge and skill. - 2. pursue shared meaning by facilitating communication with people. - 3. integrate systematic inquiry into practice by: - analyzing client issues for unique aspects and responding with appropriate clinical judgements. - thinking critically and reflecting while practicing. - 4. monitor and evaluate own clinical nursing practice and act to modify it. - 5. assume responsibility for own learning needs and value learning as a way of anticipating future work requirements. - 6. work collaboratively with members of the health care team in providing appropriate care for a group of patients. - 7. demonstrate leadership by being assertive and demonstrating organizational skills. - 8. implement technical skills with dexterity.